 So you want to take an excursion to find the most haunted places and not spend to much time on this spooky road trip?

 Haunted Journeys can help you with this!
-Imagine, there are hundreds (maybe even thousands) of haunted historical sites, inns, restaurants, bars, parks, roads, museums, old sanitariums and historic prisons!
+Imagine, there are hundreds (maybe even thousands) of haunted historical sites, inns, restaurants, bars, parks, roads, museums, old sanitariums, and historic prisons!
 In fact, many are totally accessible and public.
-This means, all you need are simple ghost hunting gadgets, an open mind and at least half a gas-filled tank to get there!
+This means all you need are simple ghost-hunting gadgets, an open mind and at least half a gas-filled tank to get there!
 But how do you see them all?
-How do you know what haunted place are near you?
+How do you know what haunted places are near you?

 Now that you found a few places to go, it's time to go ghost hunting.
 We've put together some common sense tips that may help you make your paranormal investigation a phenomenal and safe experience!

 Before you embark on your ghost hunting adventure, make sure you have all the necessary supplies.
 For a beginning ghost hunt, you’ll need a pen and paper to keep track of any paranormal observations, a camera, a flashlight with plenty of batteries and, if possible, a mobile phone for use in emergencies or to track time.